cmapsoftware/CMAP-API/Sections/Authentication.md

 ```

 ## POST Forgot Password
-* `POST v1/Auth/ForgotPassword` submits a forgotten password message for the supplied details
+* `POST v1/Auth/ForgotPassword` submits a forgotten password message for the supplied details.
+The subdomain is optional and you are able to just submit the username.
 ```javascript
 {
 	"username":"[user's cmap username]",